rlucente-se-jboss/systemd-podman-edge/README.md

 The custom SELinux policy included in this git repository was generated via [Udica](https://github.com/containers/udica).
-Udica provides a way to generate custom SELinux policy for a targeted class of containers rather than say permitting all container with label container_t to access a specific host resource.
+Udica provides a way to generate custom SELinux policy for a targeted class of containers rather than say permitting all containers with label container_t to access a specific host resource.
 In this example, I have a MariaDB database that will bind mount and persist data to `/var/lib/mysql/data` on the host.
 I only want the specific